TEMHITHORPHE/TEMHITHORPHE/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Tehmhithorphe@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:Tehmhithorphe@gmail.com)](mailto:Tehmhithorphe@gmail.com)

 <p align="justify">I am a <b>piano looking guy</b>, <b>tall in complexion</b>, <b>Chocolate in height, who loves playing handsome ...</b>
-<p align="justify">Also a self proclaimed security researcher, builder, tinkerer, an avid lover of Free Open Source Software (FOSS), Security Enthusiast, passionate about SECURITY across ALL PLATFORMS, yes, am that crazy, a strong believer of giving back to the community, into all things privyTECH, FinTECH, and an advocate of TECH for SECURITY ... </b></p>
+<p align="justify">Also a self proclaimed security researcher, serial builder, tinkerer, an avid lover of Free Open Source Software (FOSS), Security Enthusiast, passionate about SECURITY across ALL PLATFORMS, yes, am that crazy, a strong believer of giving back to the community, into all things privyTECH, FinTECH, and an advocate of TECH for SECURITY ... </b></p>

 - 💬 Ask me about anything, I am happy to help 😃:
 - 📬 How to reach me: [Let's get in touch!][Gmail]